ahuang53/Card-Access-Playlist-Project/README.md

 #### Windows
 2.1.
 Navigate to your project directory:
 `cd /your/path/.`

 2.2.
 Create a virtual env(Your env name will be myenv.):
 `python -m venv myenv`

 2.3.
 Activate the virtual environment:
 `.\myenv\Scripts\activate`

 2.4.
-Deactivate it with: deactivate'
+Deactivate it with:
+`deactivate`

 #### Unix Systems (macOS & Linux)
 2.1.
 Navigate to your project director:
 `cd /your/path/`

 2.2.
 Create a virtual env:
 `python3 -m venv myenv`

 2.3.
 Activate the virtual environment:
 `source myenv/bin/activate`

 2.4.
 Deactivate it with:
 `deactive`